11 Things You Can Fix Today for Saving a Failing Relationship

 Past traumas can reappear when a relationship is failing.
 Something small may prompt you to respond violently because it stirs memories of an old wound.
 When habits continue unaltered, emotional triggers emerge.

 Finding triggers helps you keep the past and present apart, which dramatically lowers conflict.
-You can start by asking yourself what fear or memory is connected to your emotional response when it seems more intense than the circumstances.
+You can start by asking yourself which fear or memory is connected to your emotional response when it seems more intense than the circumstances warrant.
 Telling your spouse about this can make it easier for them to connect with your feelings and react more sympathetically.
 It takes time to heal past scars, but knowledge is the first step.

 11. Rebuilding Shared Goals and Vision